Taylan May: 2022

 In round 3 of the 2022 NRL season, May scored a hat-trick in Penrith's 38-20 victory over Newcastle.

 The following round against South Sydney in the Grand Final rematch, he scored two tries in Penrith's 26-16 win.
 In the 2022 Qualifying Final, May was sent to the sin bin for a dangerous high tackle and later suffered a hamstring injury in Penrith's 27-8 victory over Parramatta.
 May missed Penrith's 2022 NRL Grand Final victory over Parramatta due to injury.

 In October May was named in the Samoa squad for the 2021 Rugby League World Cup.
 In the third group stage match at the 2021 Rugby League World Cup, May scored four tries for Samoa in their 62-4 victory over France.

 2023

 On 18 February, May played in Penrith's 13-12 upset loss to St Helens RFC in the 2023 World Club Challenge.

 On 20 February, it was confirmed that May would miss the entire 2023 NRL season after tearing his ACL during Penrith's World Club Challenge loss.

+2024

+On 24 February, May played in Penrith's 2024 World Club Challenge final loss against Wigan.
+On 11 June, May was issued a show cause notice to attend the clubs board to plead his case.
+On 5 July, May was released from his playing contract with Penrith and would seek opportunities elsewhere.

+2025

+On 10 June. the Wests Tigers announced that they had signed May on a train and trial deal for the rest of the season.
+In round 20 of the 2025 NRL season, May made his club debut for the Wests Tigers in their 21-20 victory over the Gold Coast where he scored a try.
+On 9 September, May had at first rejected an initial three year deal with the Wests Tigers.
+Hours later, the Wests Tigers announced that May had re-signed with the club on a two year deal.

+May played seven matches for the Wests Tigers in the 2025 NRL season as the club finished 13th on the table.